How to Know When to Replace Your Patio Doors in Idaho

 When they won’t slide, the rollers could be to blame.
 Or the door might not be lined up with the track.

-A professional should take a look at your sliding door if it makes a grating noise while opening.
+A professional should take a look at your sliding door if it makes a rubbing sound while sliding.

 A French patio door should swing smoothly outward or inward, depending on the style you have.

-When the door isn’t opening the way it should, the hinges could be wearing out and close to malfunctioning.
-The latch can also get stuck, causing your hinged patio doors to be unusable.
+When the door isn’t closing correctly, the hinges could be wearing out and close to malfunctioning.
+The latch can also get jammed, causing your hinged patio doors to be unusable.

 Old doors can warp and harm your floor when you open the door.

-A professional should inspect your French-style doors if they scrape against the floor or ground when opened or closed.
+A professional should take a look at your French-style doors if they scrape against the floor or ground when opened or closed.

 Room is Too Hot or Cold

 Drafts are a major indication that you need a new patio door.
-When seals around doors age, they can get smaller and break.
+When seals around doors age, they can get smaller and crack.

 You can test for drafts by holding an incense stick by the door.
 There’s a draft if the smoke moves toward the edges of the door.